l7mp/stunner/README.md

    Each GatewayClass must specify a controller that will manage the Gateway objects created under the class hierarchy.
 In our case this must be set to `stunner.l7mp.io/gateway-operator` for STUNner to pick up the GatewayClass.
-In addition, a GatewayClass can refer to another object using a `parametersRef`, which allows to add further implementation-specific configuration.
-The below example refers to a GatewayConfig (see next), which will define some general configuration for the STUNner dataplane.
+In addition, a GatewayClass can refer to further implementation-specific configuration via a `parametersRef`; in our case, this will be a GatewayConfig object to be specified next.

    ``` console
    kubectl apply -f - <<EOF